mongodb/docs/source/includes/limits-sharding-existing-collection-data-size.rst

    megabyte.

-If ``maxCollectionSize`` is less than or nearly equal to the target collection, increase the chunk size to ensure sucessful initial sharding.
+If ``maxCollectionSize`` is less than or nearly equal to the target collection, increase the chunk size to ensure successful initial sharding.
 If there is doubt as to whether the result of the calculation is too 'close' to the target collection size, it is likely better to increase the chunk size.